neilotoole/golang-cross/README.md

 ## Fork
-This [neilotoole/golang-cross](https://github.com/neilotoole/golang-cross) repo forks the  [docker/golang-cross](https://github.com/docker/golang-cross) repo because that repo's images are published with an older version of Go (`1.12.x` at the time of writing).
+This [neilotoole/golang-cross](https://github.com/neilotoole/golang-cross) repo forks the  [docker/golang-cross](https://github.com/docker/golang-cross) repo because that repo's images are published with an older version of Go (`1.13.x` at the time of writing).
 This image builds to a newer Go version.
+See `build.sh`.